On A Scale From 1 to 5: Quantifying Hallucination in Faithfulness Evaluation: Related Works

-\textbf{LLM for NLG evaluation.} Recently, many studies have also proven that an LLM could be used as a judge for evaluating NLP tasks \citep{zheng2023judging}. \citeauthor{wang2023chatgpt} (\citeyear{wang2023chatgpt}) showed that ChatGPT can perform as well as human judges in NLG evaluation, in which a broader generation quality was graded between the reference and the hypothesis. \citeauthor{liu2023g} (\citeyear{liu2023g}) proposed G-Eval which used a chain-of-thought framework to evaluate NLG by granular categories.
-The faithfulness component was drafted as a binary classification for factual inconsistency identification. \citeauthor{chiang2023closer} (\citeyear{chiang2023closer}) expanded on G-Eval and demonstrated that grading with explanation can improve the LLMs evaluation accuracy in summarization.
-Although the factual consistency was scored on a 1-5 scale, LLM's internal knowledge was used as criteria. \citeauthor{chang2024detecting} (\citeyear{chang2024detecting}) showed that LLM can detect hallucinations as a binary classification problem in RAG systems in a zero-shot setting, and that training on synthetic data can further improve the detection accuracy. \citeauthor{gekhman2023trueteacher} (\citeyear{gekhman2023trueteacher}) presented TrueTeacher which improved both LLM- and NLI-based factual consistency model accuracy by training on LLM-generated synthetic datasets.
+\textbf{LLM for NLG evaluation.} Recently, many studies have also proven that an LLM could be used as a judge to evaluate NLP tasks \citep{zheng2023judging}. \citeauthor{wang2023chatgpt} (\citeyear{wang2023chatgpt}) showed that ChatGPT can perform as well as human judges in NLG evaluation, in which a broader generation quality was graded between the reference and the hypothesis. \citeauthor{liu2023g} (\citeyear{liu2023g}) proposed G-Eval which used a chain-of-thought framework to evaluate NLG by granular categories.
+The faithfulness component was drafted as a binary classification for the identification of factual inconsistency. \citeauthor{chiang2023closer} (\citeyear{chiang2023closer}) expanded on G-Eval and demonstrated that grading with explanation can improve the LLMs evaluation accuracy in summarization.
+Although factual consistency was scored on a scale of 1-5, LLM's internal knowledge was used as a criterion. \citeauthor{chang2024detecting} (\citeyear{chang2024detecting}) showed that LLM can detect hallucinations as a binary classification problem in RAG systems in a zero-shot setting and that training on synthetic data can further improve detection accuracy. \citeauthor{gekhman2023trueteacher} (\citeyear{gekhman2023trueteacher}) presented TrueTeacher which improved both LLM- and NLI-based factual consistency model accuracy by training on LLM-generated synthetic datasets.

-Previous works on NLI models focus on classification and lack of explainability, while LLM-based evaluation is still emerging which has not arrived formalization.
+Previous works on NLI models focus on classification and lack of explainability, while LLM-based evaluation is still emerging, which has not arrived at formalization.
 As far as we know, few studies have tried to quantify the degree of faithfulness.
-Furthermore, little documentation about how NLI models compare to LLM evaluation is available for domain specific real-world use cases.
-Finally, comparison in terms of what percentage of hallucinations affect the final scores has not been explored extensively.
+Furthermore, little documentation about how NLI models compare to LLM evaluation is available for domain-specific real-world use cases.
+Finally, a comparison in terms of the percentage of hallucinations that affect the final scores has not been explored extensively.